• Our Approach

 Why is it important as a leadership guiding principle?
 If you are business savvy, you are able to contribute to the goals of the organisation, solve simple and complex problems while understanding the bigger picture and understand the consequences of your decisions.
 As a leader you are able to effectively guide your team and their contribution.

 You can develop business acumen through experience, self-learning networking, reading and training.
-I recommend reading Good to Great by Jim Collins.
+Good to Great by Jim Collins remains an excellent read and a great place to start on this topic.

 #4 – Effective Communication as a Leadership Principle